Meditation for January 19th

 Craft

 Write yourself an obituary.
 What would it say about your life?
-Would it be worth paying the extra money to have it be a featured obit?
+Would it be worth paying the extra fee to have it featured as an obit?
 What picture would you post along with it?

 Here’s mine:

 David Everett Fisher.
-October 3rd, 1976 to blah blah blah, 20xx.
+October 3rd, 1976, to blah blah blah, 20xx.
 Survived by some family.
-He was a chaotic neutral half elf rogue.
-He had 12 strength, 18 dexterity, 20 constitution, 12 intelligence, 18 wisdom and a 20 charisma.
-He chose to follow the entertainment world by working on his storytelling skills.
+He was a chaotic neutral half-elf rogue.
+He had 12 strength, 18 dexterity, 20 constitution, 12 intelligence, 18 wisdom, and 20 charisma.
+He chose to pursue a career in the health insurance industry to further develop his storytelling skills.

-He is best known for walking into a cave with a Dwarven rune priest, a Dragonborn Warden, a human bard, human barbarian and a Drow ranger and defeating the Cult of Vecna, evil God of secrets, the undead and necromancy, before they could raise Vecna from the dead.
+He is best known for walking into a cave with a Dwarven rune priest, a Dragonborn Warden, a human bard, a human barbarian, and a Drow ranger and defeating the Cult of Vecna, evil God of secrets, the undead, and necromancy, before they could raise Vecna from the dead.
 You all would have been fucked if it weren’t for him; he had the killing stab in the head wizard’s back.

 Goal

-Stop wasting your time and start living like you’ll actually die.
+Stop wasting your time and start living, as you’ll actually die.
 Try to leave a legacy on this planet.
-Try to make as many people as possible be sad when you’re gone.
+Try to make as many people as possible sad when you’re gone.